- In late 2023, Sir David Attenborough spoke about the environmental benefits of eating a plant-based diet in Planet Earth III.

 Is Sir David Attenborough vegan?

-"I have certainly changed my diet," he stated, while speaking with Good Housekeeping in October 2020.
+"I have certainly changed my diet," he told the magazine.

 Here's how Attenborough says we can make positive change for the planet.